carbon-language/carbon-lang/toolchain/docs/lower.md

         2.  `:`
         3. The interface type, per the scope mangling.
     -   a type or namespace, then add:
-        1.  the scope, per the scope mangling.
+        1. The scope, per the scope mangling.

 The scope mangling scheme is as follows: